awslabs/graphstorm/python/graphstorm/gconstruct/README.md

 For JSON format, each line of the JSON file is a JSON object.
 The JSON object can only have one level.
-The value of each field can only be primitive values, such as integers, strings and floating points, or a list of primitive values.
+The value of each field can only be primitive values, such as integers, strings and floating points, or a list of integers or floating points.

 ## Feature transformation
 Currently, the graph construction pipeline only supports one feature transformation: